chandrakanth17/new-docs.gocd.org/content/faq/concurrent_config_modifications.md

 ### Handling conflict while updating configuration via other Admin tabs

-If two users make similar changes to a pipeline using the ‘Edit Pipeline’ UI, the second user would see the error as displayed below.
+If two users make similar changes to a pipeline using the 'Edit Pipeline' UI, the second user would see the error as displayed below.

 User should backup the required changes from the page.
-Clicking on ‘RELOAD’ button, would discard user’s changes and reload the page with latest version of the pipeline configuration.
+Clicking on 'RELOAD' button, would discard user's changes and reload the page with latest version of the pipeline configuration.
 User should re-apply his/her changes from backup and save again.

 ![](../images/clicky_admin_merge_conflict.png)